oversword/super-small-state-machine/README.md

 A return node is the `S.Return` symbol itself, or an object with an `S.Return` property.

-### Perform a return by setting the result to the return value and setting the `S.Return` flag on the state to `true`
+### Perform a return by setting the `S.Return` property on the state to the return value

 Copy the original properties from the state